Super Oki: Stops

+Not all trains stop at stations in parentheses.

 Rolling stock

 Super Oki services are normally formed of two-car KiHa 187 series tilting DMU sets, sometimes lengthened to three or four cars during busy seasons.
-One car consists of reserved seating, and the other is non-reserved.
+One car consists is reserved seating; the other, non-reserved.
 No Green Car is available on this train.

 Formation

 Two-car trains are formed as shown below, with car 1 at the Shin-Yamaguchi end.
-All cars are no-smoking.
+All are no-smoking.

 History

-The Super Oki was introduced on 7 July 2001.
+Super Oki was launched on 7 July 2001.